arod147/Asp.netAuthExample/README.md

     <li>How session cookies work</li>
     <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-6.0">Session and state management in ASP.NET</a>
   </ul>
   <p>If you dont meet the above requirments no worries I have provided some links to help you get started.
-I know it might seem like a lot but trust me when I saw this are very basic topics.
-Researching is a big part of programming and getting used to and learning how to do this is a key skill to have. :) </p>
+I know it might seem like a lot but trust me when I say these are very basic topics.
+Researching is a big part of programming and getting used to that and learning how to do this is a key skill to have. :) </p>
   <hr />
   <h1>Steps</h1>
   <h3>Step 1</h3>